muyuanzhao/coursera_gcd_project1/CodeBook.md

 Code Book - Tidy Data Set Project
 ===================================

-This is the code book for tidy_data_set.txt, which is a cleaned up version of the UCI HAR data set.
+This is the code book for tidy_data_set.txt, which is a cleaned up, aggregated version of the UCI HAR data set.
 This file can be duplicated by using the run_analysis.R script and the necessary UCI HAR files (listed below).
 Information for this data set can be found at http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.

 The UCI HAR files required for this analysis include:
 * X_train.txt